mpro34/InfectionKing/README.md

 Later on, the Overmind gets physical abilties from consuming a wight.
 This includes the abilities to attack and defend without wights, etc.

+## Gameplay ##
+- 3rd Person action/shooter
+- You start as a newly evolved Overmind who can only melee and shoot pheremones.
+You have basic actions like running and jumping.
+- Enemies will be wild Dracoa or mysterious Overminds.
+- The weakest Dracoa (wights), can be consumed using your pheremones to attract them.
+Pheremones do little damage to wild Dracoa.
+- TODO: Mock HUD

+## Goal ##
+- The player's goal is to get strong enough to defeat the Overmind King, thus becoming the new king.
+- In order to get strong enough, gain new abilities from consuming different types of wights.

 ## Technical Details ##

 - Modern C++17